-Why Direct Mail is the business’s new best friend (Again)
+Why Direct Mail could be your business’s new best friend (Again)

-It’s true, digital marketing is cheap and quick, and certainly isn’t going anywhere, but it’s not always the only answer.
-It could be worth investing a little love and attention on the more tangible things in life.
+Yes, digital marketing is cheap and quick, and certainly isn’t going anywhere, but it’s not always the only answer – it is also extremely saturated with marketing messages and self help quotes, so it could be worth investing a little time and attention on a more tangible form of marketing.

 How many emails do you get every day?
 And how many of them do you open?
 Mailchimp alone sends over a billion emails a day on behalf of companies trying to get your attention.
 It was reported over a year ago that the average office worker gets on average 121 emails a day – and if my inbox is anything to go by, it’s considerably higher now.

 And when was the last time you received something lovely in the post?
-Apart from the odd letter from the revenue and a pizza menu, hardly anything comes by post these days.
+Apart from those Amazon parcels and pizza menus, hardly anything comes through the post these days.

 People are wise to personalised emails, and clever tags and custom fields.
 However, there is still that childish joy in receiving a beautiful envelope, hand written and addressed to you.